+ELIZABETH – CAN WE TITLE THE COMMUNICATION

+CDFI COALITION MEMBER CALL TOMORROW WILL DISCUSS PRESIDENT’s PROPOSED 2013 BUDGET

 President Obama sent his Fiscal Year 2013 (FY ‘13) Budget to Congress today.
 The President requests $221 million for the CDFI Fund in the coming year – which is a freeze at the FY ’12 appropriations level.
 The chart below indicates how the President has recommended using the $221 million to support CDFI Fund programs and activities